 Abstract: This final rule amends the current vehicle inspection and maintenance (I/M) rule to establish deadlines for areas newly required to begin I/M testing as a result of their classification under the 8-hour ozone standard.
-Specifically, the amendments will address: The deadline for submitting I/M State Implementation Plans (SIPs) for those new areas; the deadline for the new program start-up; and the model year coverage and evaluation timeframes associated with new programs that will potentially be required as part of EPA's implementation of the 8-hour ozone standard.
+Specifically, the amendments will address: the deadline for submitting I/M State Implementation Plans (SIPs) for those new areas; the

-Small Entities Affected: No Government Levels Affected: State sosnowski.dave@epamail.epa.gov
+Government Levels Affected: State Additional Information: SAN No. 4854; EPA publication information: NPRM - sosnowski.dave@epamail.epa.gov